 You might be on bed rest or you have a friend or loved one on bed rest.
 Either way, some people on bed rest will lose weight while on bed rest because of the nature and condition of why they are on bed rest, to begin with.
-Others will be challenged to maintain weight or even stop from gaining weight.
+Others will be challenged to maintain weight or even stop gaining weight.

-For example, if you are on bed rest due to a sickness or condition such as serious illness like cancer or are on hospice support then you may not even be eating your proper food proportions and can lose weight unintentionally.
-However, if you are on bed rest due to a broken leg or something like this where your food intake or appetite will stay normal, then you will have a challenge to maintain or even lose weight while in bed.
+For example, if you are on bed rest due to a sickness or condition such as a serious illness like cancer or are on hospice support then you may not even be eating your proper food proportions and can lose weight unintentionally.
+However, if you are on bed rest due to a broken leg or something like this where your food intake or appetite will stay normal, then you will have the challenge to maintain or even lose weight while in bed.

 Being aware of your diet and caloric intake while on bed rest is key to not having weight gain.
+You can use a calorie tracking application like MyFitnessPal.
+Read our section on this further down the page.

 Pregnancy and bed rest